So how does one create a solid inbound marketing strategy?

 When you put in the effort to create new content, you want it to strike a chord of your target audience.
 With outbound marketing, that isn’t the case because you’re not targeting your content to a specific set of audience.
 But with inbound marketing, you know what content your prospects will find interesting because you’re producing it based on buyer personas.

-The purpose of content creation is not just brand building, but also getting traffic back to your site.
+The purpose of content creation is not just brand building but also to increase website traffic fast.
 Not just any traffic, but traffic that will convert into leads/sales.
 So having a clear idea on who will be consuming your content and what appeals to them will help you attract the right people to your site.